8. Stage 5 - consideration of applications

 - The proposed street trading activity should be carried out from a trading unit that complies with the relevant legislation.
 Observations made on the compliance with the requirements of Food Safety and Hygiene, Health and Safety, Environmental Protection and fire safety legislation shall be taken into consideration.

 - All street trading consents will normally be limited to daily trading hours between 8.00 am and 10.00 pm.
 However in the case of hot food takeaways and fresh produce sellers trading hours will be determined on a case by case basis on their own merits.
 Any trading between 2300 – 0500 hours must be subject to a separate application under the Licensing Act 2003 where hot food and drink is proposed to be sold.

 - The Council retains the right to specify permitted hours of trading that are less than those applied for if local circumstances require it.
 Street trading locations will be managed and allocated on a first come first served basis subject to all requirements being met.

-- Refusal or withdrawal of street trading consents will be normal in the following circumstances:
+- Refusal or withdrawal of street trading consents will be normal in the following circumstances where:

-- That there are not enough suitable street trading locations available in the street for the applicant to engage in the trading in which she/he desires without causing undue interference or inconvenience to persons using the street.
+- There are not enough suitable street trading locations available in the street for the applicant to engage in the trading in which she/he desires without causing undue interference or inconvenience to persons using the street.

-- That there are already enough consent holders or people employed by them trading in the street from shops or otherwise, in the goods in which the applicant desires to trade.
+- There are already enough consent holders or people employed by them trading in the street from shops or otherwise, in the goods in which the applicant desires to trade.

-- That a consent holder or people employed by them have failed to comply with the conditions attached to any consent.
+- A consent holder or people employed by them have failed to comply with the conditions attached to any consent.

-- That the street trading may damage the structure or surface of the street.
+- The street trading may damage the structure or surface of the street.

-- When adverse comments are received from the statutory organisations which cannot be overcome.
+- Adverse comments are received from the statutory organisations which cannot be overcome.

-- Applications will normally be refused where the imposition of conditions is not adequate to control potential problems
+- The imposition of conditions is not adequate to control potential problems

-- In circumstances of extreme weather conditions when street trading may present a risk to the applicant, their staff or other people
+- Extreme weather conditions when street trading may present a risk to the applicant, their staff or other people